GamerYuan/hoyolab-discord-worker/README.md

 ### Enabling Discord Components V2

 Components V2 support has been added with this commit.
-To enable Components V2, simply change the `use_components` option to `true` in `user-config.ts`.
+To enable Components V2, simply change the `use_components` option to `true` in `config.json`.

 _Components V2 support is still in preview, please file any issues or feedback you have regarding Components V2 support in the Issues tab_